 It’s fall, and that means it’s time to get out and soak up the last of the warm weather.
 And, of course, everything that goes along with the season—great food, stunning fall foliage, and campfires.
 The good news is, there’s no shortage of fun things to do in the fall in Des Moines!

-Below is what we think are the 10+ best things to do in the fall in the Des Moines area.
+Below are the 10+ best things to do in the fall in the Des Moines area.
 And the great thing about these things is—they’re outdoors!